astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 Time required for memory accesses can vary depending on the devices, their modifications and infrastructure setups.
 But the main point to remember is that if we compare throughput numbers, we will see that some of them differ by orders of magnitude:

-- To read data from L1 cache / Shared memory: `x` ns.
+- To read data from L1 cache / SRAM: `x` ns.
 - To read data from L2 cache: `2-3x` ns.
 - To read data from HBM memory: `10x` ns.
 - To share data between GPUs with NVLink (both ways): `50-60x` ns.
 - To load data from CPU to GPU DRAM through PCIe bus: `~300x` ns.

-These numbers show us that while the number of operations per second matters, the operand placement can be even more important when we optimizing for inference speed.
+These numbers show us that while the number of operations per second matters, the operand placement can be even more important when we optimizing for inference speed. *Keep in mind that the slower memory always dominates performance bottlenecks.*

 ### Arithmetic intensity vs `ops:byte`